The 2026 Emmys race is on, and there are already clear frontrunners emerging amongst the major prediction market categories.

 Emmys Prediction Markets: Pay Attention to Other Awards

-The Emmys don't exist in a vacuum.
+The Emmys 2026 don't exist in a vacuum.
 To trade effectively, you need to take into account other awards ceremonies, particularly those that share voting members with the Television Academy.

-In the same way that Oscars precursor awards can dramatically impact prices for golden statue winners ahead of the night, Emmy precursors are hugely important in determining nominated stars’ chance of success.
+In the same way that Oscars precursor awards can dramatically impact prices for Golden Statue winners ahead of the night, Emmy precursors are hugely important in determining nominated stars’ chance of success.

 The Actor Awards: Taking place in early March, this is one of the most critical indicators ahead of the Emmys.
-Any surprises wins here can increase probabilities for stars and shows on the Emmy markets, even though the two events are months apart on the calendar.
+Any surprise wins here can increase probabilities for stars and shows on the Emmy markets, even though the two events are months apart on the calendar.

 Critics Choice & Golden Globes: These are the other two early indicators of potential Emmy winners.
 They tend to set the early narrative well ahead of the Emmys, and can help traders work out whether a show like The Pitt has the momentum needed to sweep later in the year at the Emmys.

-Nominations: The Emmy nominations are revealed in July, and of course any stars not nominated will see their prices plummet.
+Nominations: The Emmy nominations are revealed in July, and any stars not nominated will see their prices plummet.
 Surprise nominations, on the other hand, could send the prices of any low-priced names or titles soaring, giving traders a key opportunity to profit ahead of the awards.

 The ‘No’ Trade Strategy